 2) If you are interested, your essays will be included in an online comparison with everyone else’s essays.
 This will let you compare your answers side-by-side to other examinees.
 Again, please look at the samples for more on this.

 I never share any of your personal information.
-For the MEE/MPT Comparison, for laptop answers, I am actually almost at a point where I simply take the text (with formatting) and re-constitute it into a uniform essay answer with additional statistics.
+For the MEE/MPT Comparison, for laptop answers, I simply take the text (with formatting) and re-constitute it into a uniform essay answer with additional statistics.
 Please also note that while I read the essays, I do not comment or give personal feedback unless you are also a tutee or student in my UBE Course.
-Instead, what I offer to you is basically a quid pro quo - I love collecting and examining the essays (from 700+ examinees to date) and you will receive a ton of insight about how you performed and will be able to compare yourself to others.
+Instead, what I offer to you is basically a quid pro quo - I examine and report the essays (from 700+ examinees to date) and you will receive a great deal of insight into how you performed (and will be able to compare yourself to others).

-As an added incentive, if you send me your MEE/MPT answers and later subscribe, I will discount the cost of the subscription by the $40 cost of the essays.
-Any question you may have about the Subscription site should be answered here.
+As an added incentive, if you send me your MEE/MPT answers and later subscribe to the MBE Rules or UBE Essays subscription modules, I will discount the cost of the subscription by the $40 cost of the essays.
 Even if you don't submit your essays to me for the 45 page Analysis or Comparison, you still should obtain a copy of your essay answers for your own review.
 Many jurisdictions don't provide essays, so if you are in a jurisdiction that does, you really should take advantage of it.
 Put simply, examinees who don't make an effort to understand the methodologies behind the bar exam are only hurting themselves.